Bank of London (clearing bank)

-Bank of London is a British clearing bank launched on 30 November 2021 as the United Kingdom’s sixth principal clearing bank.
+Bank of London (formerly The Bank Of London) is a British clearing bank launched on 30 November 2021 as the United Kingdom’s sixth principal clearing bank.
 It operates an API-based payments and clearing platform and is a participant in the UK Faster Payments and Bacs systems.

+In November 2025, Tony Bullman took over from Horne as the fourth CEO in little over a year.

 In January 2025, Christopher Horne was appointed chief executive and Monique Melis as chair of the board, as part of an investor-led restructuring that also brought board changes.
 The bank has partnered with SAP Fioneer to integrate the Cloud for Banking platform within its technology stack.

+In March 2026, the Prudential Regulation Authority fined The Bank Of London Group Limited and its parent financial holding company, Oplyse Holdings Limited, £2 million "for failing to act with integrity and misleading the PRA over their capital position".
+This was the first time that the PRA had fined a firm "for failing to conduct its business with integrity" and the first time the PRA had "taken enforcement action against a parent financial holding company of a firm".
+Both of the firm's failings occurred between October 2021 and May 2024.